 Experienced Criminal Defense

 If you are worried about going to jail and having a criminal record call Massachusetts criminal attorney Patrick Donovan today.
-Many times theft cases can resolve without a trial while keeping a conviction off a person’s record.
+Also, many times theft cases can resolve without a trial while keeping a conviction off a person’s record.

 What is a Theft Crime in Massachusetts?

-According to Massachusetts law, a theft crime is the criminal act of taking another person’s property without his or her consent, with the intent to purposefully deny the person access to his/her property.
+Massachusetts law defines a theft crime is the criminal act of taking another person’s property without his or her consent, with the intent to purposefully deny the person access to his/her property.

 - Larceny Over $1200

 - Credit Card Fraud

 - Larceny By Check

 Click to read Attorney Donovan’s Most Recent Victories involving Theft Crimes

 Charged With a Theft Crime In Massachusetts?